AAli107/Consyl-Engine/README.md

 4. Storage: Consyl takes up around 5 MB of storage, so you don’t need to worry about it

+   - As long as your computer can run command prompt, you should be fine.

 ### Recommended Software Requirements